 6. Knowledge of ourselves and life’s processes, combined with self-restraint, produces the sense and ability to know when to do what.
 This is wisdom.
 What a small price such long-suffering is for such huge gains!
 “Patience is bitter but its fruit is sweet.”
 (Rousseau.)
 (14, 15)

 Comment: My father was well aware of this process and practiced it daily.
-He was a great role model for patience.
+He was a great role model for me in how to practice patience.

 7. The ultimate, perhaps the last, freedom is the right and power to decide within how anybody or anything outside ourself will affect us.
 Many people are simply unaware they have this capacity, this freedom.
 (26)

-Comment: I understand and fully believe this… I work on this idea regularly, especially with regard to the relationships I have with my family.
+Comment: I understand and fully believe this… I work on this idea regularly, especially with regard to the relationships I have with my family and friends.

 Doing Our Own Thing